BigRoomStudios/schwifty-migrate-diff/README.md

 ```
 npm install git+https://github.com/BigRoomStudios/schwifty-migration.git
 ```

+- Goto where `schwifty` gets registered on your server (Most likely in server/config.js), and add the `makeMigrationMode` plugin option.
+Set it to something like `makeMigrationMode: process.env.MIGRATE === 'true'`

-- Run your server start script but make sure to set the MIGRATION env variable to true.
+- Run your server start script so that schwifty's `makeMigrationMode` plugin option is set to true.

 Ex.
 ```
 MIGRATION=true npm start
 ```
-- If all goes well, the generated migration file location will be printed to the console.
+- If all goes well, the process will exit and the generated migration file location will be printed to the console.
 It'll look something like this:
 ```
 //////////////////////////
 /////// Success! /////////